 A more formal way of stating this result is called the "No free lunch theorem".
-There is a section on this topic in the slides on learning theory, you can read it if you want (we won't discuss it in the lecture though).
+See the slides in the chapter on learning theory (we won't discuss it in the lecture).

 Case 2: model with an inductive bias.

 ► Assume we know that the true function is one out of two functions: either the constant one function 1 or the constant zero function 0.